angstrom-123/Voxel-Engine/README.md

 # A high-performance voxel engine in C
 Currently a work-in-progress, still contains many bugs and is incomplete.
-This project is intended as a way to test the graphics library "Sokol".
+This is my first time making a non-trivial game, my first time working with the GPU, and my first serious C project.

 # Build and Run
-## NOTE:
 If using a trackpad, ensure that you disable any OS settings that disable your mouse when typing (such as "Disable Touchpad While Typing" on Ubuntu)

-This project currently has no external dependencies to run.
 The build process is only set up on Linux, this will not run on Windows or MacOs.
 Support for other platforms will be added in the future.

 ## Clone
 First, clone the project to a local directory using: